shortdark/num-of-posts/post-volume-stats/readme.txt

 5. The export button adds the HTML list and line graph into a new blog post.
 6. The results of exporting the line graph and list into a new post.
 7. Shows the widget in the "live preview" area of the admin.
+8. Settings page.

 == Changelog ==

+= 3.0.28 =

+* Updated description and POT file.

+= 3.0.27 =

+* You can now click a bar of the "Authors" barchart to filter the stats to that author.
+* Settings page: turn off authors bar chart, turn off rainbow lists and week starts on.

 = 3.0.26 =